Hungary - Country Commercial Guide

 Main Competitors

-Hungary’s medical device manufacturing sector is skilled and has been on an increasing trend for manufacturing.
-Roughly 60% of the Hungarian medical device market is dominated by imports from EU markets such as Germany, France, Italy, and the UK.
-Direct imports from the United States account for about 9%.
-High quality and technically sophisticated U.S. medical equipment has the best market potential in Hungary, especially equipment that increases efficiency and reduces occupancy rates in hospitals.
+Hungary’s medical device manufacturing sector is skilled and has enjoyed an increasing trend toward manufacturing.
+The number of innovative start-up companies is significant for MedTech solutions.
+More than half of the Hungarian medical device market is dominated by imports from EU markets such as Germany, France, Italy, and the UK.
+The total imports of MedTech products reached USD 2.2 billion in 2021.
+Direct imports from the United States accounted for USD 220 million in 2021.
+High-quality and technically-sophisticated U.S. medical equipment has the best market potential in Hungary.

 U.S. Embassy - U.S. Commercial Service